13ager/gen-x/power-prompts/01-executive-decision-acceleration.md

-Developer: Begin with a concise checklist (3-7 bullets) of what you will do; keep items conceptual, not implementation-level.
+Begin with a concise checklist (3-7 bullets) of what you will do; keep items conceptual, not implementation-level.

 Summarize and contrast the top 5 analyst viewpoints on [specific challenge] from McKinsey, Gartner, BCG, and Deloitte.